 - A hole is drilled into the affected tooth with the help of a dental bur that lets one access the pulp cavity.

-- The next step is to remove the dead or the infected pulp, nerve, and tissues.
+- The next step is to remove the dead or infected pulp, nerve, and tissues.
 The pulp cavity is then cleaned properly.

 - The pulp cavity is then filled with an inert rubber-like dental material referred to as gutta-percha after cleaning and shaping it.
 You need to know that Gutta-percha is safe and compatible with your mouth.